 Need to extend the time that you go without feeding your pond fish?
 Here’s a quick tip.
 Lower the temperature.
 You might not have a lot of control over this if you are maintaining an outdoor pond – after all, it will be subjected to the whims of the climate – but if you have a heater, consider pulling it or dialing it down a bit.

 Lower temperatures slow the metabolism of your fish, reducing their requirements for food.
 So, too, does lengthening the time of daylight.
-This limits activity and tricks your fish into believing they are entering into the fasting period.
+This limits activity and tricks your fish into believing they are entering the fasting period.

 When to Avoid An Infrequent Feeding Schedule